J-Moravec/j-moravec.github.io/posts/containers/containers.md

 ```
 podman build -t 7kaa -f Containerfile
 ```
-And half an hour later, when the image is finally build:
+And half an hour later, when the image is finally built:

 ```
 podman create --name 7kaaAppImage 7kaa